gcgrossi/gcgrossi/README.md

 - 🍕 italian
 - 🪐 nerd
 - ⚛️ physicist
-- 💍 obsessed by The Lord of The Rings
+- 💍 The Lord of The Rings adept
+- 🦈 sharks lover

 I think this tells a lot about me.
 My career path starts during my Master Thesis.
 My supervisor gave me a Linux terminal and told me:
 > This is a Linux terminal.
 Play a little bit with it! 😱